 He held the official world record for memorizing the order of a randomly shuffled 52-card deck, and has memorised a pack in a time of 24.68 seconds on television.
 We talk about how he does this and he gives out a technique that anyone can use.
 I’m currently practicing for fun as part of my monthly challenges.
 Besides memory sports he is famous for his mental calculation skills and took part in the Mental Calculation World Cup in 2004, 2006 and 2010.
 Ben says he has an IQ of 159 putting him in the genius range but doesn’t think too much about it and only joined Mensa to talk about it with Friends.

 An IQ of 160 is so uncommon that most people in their lifetime will never encounter someone so intelligent, and is considered upper threshold for the reliability of IQ testing.
 I suspect the same also applies for speed reading, which I hypothesize is also highly correlated with IQ, with smart people reading faster and retaining more [I’ll probably do a post on speed reading soon].

-I think there is a trend or problem of super-geniuses, such as Cal Newport (a Ph.D. from MIT, which is as smart as it gets) who try to promote this mythos that average people can do that they do, which may be inspiring, but possibly unrealistic and not backed by science.
+I think there is a trend or problem of super-geniuses, such as Cal Newport (a Ph.D. from MIT, which is as smart as it gets) who try to promote this mythos that average people can do what they can do, which may be inspiring, but possibly unrealistic and not backed by science.
 There is also a misconception that skeptics want to rain on people’s parades, but we just want all the data.
-We want to unvarnished truth.
+We want the unvarnished truth.
 To quote Ronald Reagan, “Trust but verify.”